GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 37:**	So tokens build components.
 Components are built from tokens.

-**Slide 38:**	But components alone don't build websites and services…
+**Slide 38:**	But components alone don't build websites and services.

 **Slide 39:**	Components and content are what address a pattern.